-- Following the recommendation from the Audit Committee we were appointed by the company on 2 June 2020 to audit the financial statements for the year ending 31 December 2020 and subsequent financial periods. - The period of total uninterrupted engagement including previous renewals and reappointments is 2 years, covering the years ending 2019 and 2020. - The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting the audit. - The audit opinion is consistent with the additional report to the Audit Committee.
+- Following the recommendation from the audit committee we were appointed by the company on 16 June 2021 to audit the financial statements for the year ending 31 December 2021 and subsequent financial periods. - The period of total uninterrupted engagement including previous renewals and reappointments is 3 years, covering the years ending 2019 to 2021. - The audit opinion is consistent with the additional report to the audit committee.